 Parish churches and the capital assets of affiliated institutions returned to the Diocese subsequent to 2010 are not included in the Diocese financial statements, with the exception of when the sale of a closed parish is approved.
-At that time the parish property is recorded on the books of the Diocese.
+At that time, the parish property is recorded on the books of the Diocese.
 Land, buildings, and equipment, including property recorded by the Diocese from closed parishes are recorded at cost or appraised value at the date of donation or return to the Diocese (for closed parishes).
-Fixed assets include the Allegheny Township property, the Donegal property, and the Avalon property, equipment, leasehold improvements, and furniture.
+Fixed assets include the Donegal property and equipment, the Avalon property and equipment, leasehold improvements, and furniture.
 Closed parishes that the Diocese intends to sell are recorded as property held for sale.